Plastic surgery: Psychological disorders

-Though media and advertising do play a large role in influencing many people's lives, such as by making people believe plastic surgery to be an acceptable course to change our identities to our liking, researchers believe that plastic surgery obsession is linked to psychological disorders like body dysmorphic disorder.
+Although media and advertising do play a large role in influencing many people's lives, such as by making people believe plastic surgery to be an acceptable course to change one's identity to their liking, researchers believe that plastic surgery obsession is linked to psychological disorders such as body dysmorphic disorder.
 There exists a correlation between those with BDD and the predilection toward cosmetic plastic surgery in order to correct a perceived defect in their appearance.

 BDD is a disorder resulting in the individual becoming "preoccupied with what they regard as defects in their bodies or faces".
 Alternatively, where there is a slight physical anomaly, then the person's concern is markedly excessive.
 While 2% of people have body dysmorphic disorder in the United States, 15% of patients seeing a dermatologist and cosmetic surgeons have the disorder.
 Half of the patients with the disorder who have cosmetic surgery performed are not pleased with the aesthetic outcome.
 BDD can lead to suicide in some people with the condition.
 While many with BDD seek cosmetic surgery, the procedures do not treat BDD, and can ultimately worsen the problem.
 The psychological root of the problem is usually unidentified; therefore causing the treatment to be even more difficult.
 Some say that the fixation or obsession with correction of the area could be a sub-disorder such as anorexia or muscle dysmorphia.
-The increased use of body and facial reshaping applications such as Snapchat and Facetune have been identified as a potential triggers of BDD.
-Recently, a phenomenon referred to as 'Snapchat dysmorphia' has appeared to describe people who request surgery to resemble the edited version of themselves as they appear through Snapchat Filters.
-As a protest to the detrimental trend, Instagram banned all augmented reality (AR) filters that depict or promote cosmetic surgery.
+The increased use of body and facial reshaping applications such as Snapchat and Facetune have been identified as potential triggers of BDD.
+Recently, a phenomenon referred to as 'Snapchat dysmorphia' has appeared to describe people who request surgery to resemble the edited version of themselves as they appear through Snapchat filters.
+In response to the detrimental trend, Instagram banned all augmented reality (AR) filters that depict or promote cosmetic surgery.

-In some cases, people whose physicians refuse to perform any further surgeries, have turned to "do it yourself" plastic surgery, injecting themselves and running extreme safety risks.
+In some cases, people whose physicians refuse to perform any further surgeries, have turned to "do it yourself" plastic surgery, injecting themselves and facing extreme safety risks.

-Minimally Invasive Cosmetic Medicine

-With the growing popularity of plastic surgery, has also come a widespread increase in minimally invasive alternatives involving intradermal and intramusclular injectables, including various neurotoxins such as Botox, Dysport, Xeomin, and Jeuveau, amongst others, alongside hyaluronic acid based dermal fillers.